CoderForGood/coderforgood.github.io/USA.md

-# You see an empty beach.
-No Mermaids.

-The beach stretches out into the horizon, but its empt.
-You only have the waves and the birds for company.
+# USA

+If you are an American citizen or have a green card in the United States of America, you have rights.

+In addition, the state that you live in may give you additional rights.